-"Three Magical Miles" has over 300 photographs from 1913 to the present day.
+"Three Magical Miles" features images from 1911 to the present day and continues to improve

 Remnants of a once-famous race track still exist.
 If you listen carefully, you can hear the roar of the engines.
 5,000 acres of beautiful hills and trails where many films were shot by Fox and Paramount Studios are now open to the public and waiting for you to explore.

 Just some of the actors who have shot movies here include: Paul Newman, Henry Fonda, Elvis Presley, Barbara Stanwyck, Spencer Tracy, Robert Mitchum, Humphrey Bogart, Marlon Brando, Mary Pickford, Cary Grant, Mickey Rooney, Lillian Gish, Dick Van Dyke, Shirley MacLaine, James Stewart, Charlie Chaplin, Reese Witherspoon, Toby Maguire, Lucille Ball, Claudette Colbert, W.C.
 Fields, The Little Rascals, Diane Lane, Kirk Douglas, Bob Hope, Warren Beatty, John Wayne, Burt Lancaster, Charleton Heston and many more!